 Things to Consider.

-Some things to consider when planning on doing the Kelper Track is that it is a Great Walk and you will need to reserve a campsite or hut ahead of time.
+When planning on doing the Kelper Track, consider that since its a Great Walk and you will need to reserve a campsite or hut in advance.
 Check the DOC reservation website soon!
-Because the New Zealand Great walks are so popular all of the reservations get filled very quickly, so this side trip required some pre-planning.
+The New Zealand Great Walks are so popular, it seems all of the reservations get filled very quickly.
+This side trip required some pre-planning.
 The year that we walked the TA (2019), the Department of Conservation was trying out a new system where if you were not a kiwi you were charged a different rate (much more) than if you had New Zealand citizenship.
 These campsites and huts are notoriously expensive, especially because the Kepler Track is very popular.
-Also, you will see a good amount of people walking the Kepler Track, so don’t be surprised by the crowds.
+(Side note, we budgeted for just one such experience and opted for this over Hobbiton... one day we'll have to go back and find out if we made the right choice!)
+You will also probably see a good amount of people walking the Kepler Track, so don’t be surprised by crowds.

 How We Did it.